Kiss-Ass 101 (a.k.a. KA101)

 For extra points ask: "Is there anything I can do for you?"

-If you follow this curriculum you'll notice that at the end of the year your grade will be one grade higher than it would have been had you not taken KA101.
+If you follow this curriculum you'll notice that at the end of the year your grade will be one grade higher than it would have been had you not taken Kiss-Ass 101.

 Click here or close this window to return to the page you were on.